JorgeF123/100-days-of-code/README.md

-# 100 Days of Code – Python
+# 100 Days of Code

 Documenting my progress through the #100DaysOfCode challenge.